 Understand the Undertones

 Undertones are hidden colors.
-They occur when you mix two or more hues together to create a third color.
-For example, the ivory in your kitchen might be a blend of white, brown and yellow.
+They occur when you mix two or more hues to create a third color.
+For example, the ivory in your kitchen might blend white, brown, and yellow.
 You only see the white, but the brown and yellow undertones show through, especially once that ivory is on the wall.

 You can also ask a Paintzen design expert for help.
 (We offer color advice and over-the-phone consultations free of charge for your convenience!)
 It takes practice to recognize undertones, so until you’re confident in your abilities, ask for help.
-Just knowing about them, and being able to talk with a color expert, can save you a lot of frustration and expense.
+Just knowing about them and talking with a color expert can save you a lot of frustration and expense.

 Follow the Sight Lines